divyaravada/Tajam/README.md

 --  Project Description --

-This project is PSD image convert to web page and responsive
+This project is PSD image(design.png) convert to web page and responsive

 YOu can check this link https://divyaravada.github.io/tajam/